-The responsive neurostimulation system is used in addition to antiseizure drugs.
+The responsive neurostimulation system is used in addition to antiseizure medications.

 Surgery to implant the system requires general anesthesia General anesthesia Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
-However... read more and typically takes 3 to 4 hours.
+However... read more .
 Children need to stay in the hospital overnight.
 Many children return to their normal daily activities within a few days.

 Children cannot feel the device or the stimulation, and the device can be removed if needed.

 A ketogenic diet may be prescribed by the doctor in some situations.
 This strict diet is typically medically supervised by a dietician, a neurologist, and perhaps other health care personnel at a specialized center.

 The ketogenic diet is very low in carbohydrates and very high in fat.
 When the body breaks down fat to use for energy, substances called ketones are formed.
 In some children, the ketones help control seizures.